PubHubs/PubHubs/README.md

 In the longer term we'd like to move to a more open way of developing, but for now our repository is tightly linked to our (testing) infrastructure, and we'd like to keep this link for now.

-:exclamation: The instructions in this README file is only for deploying PubHubs for development purpose.
-Please see the [deployment documentation](/docs/deploy/README.md) for deploying your Hub and client.
+:exclamation: The instructions in this README file is only for deploying PubHubs for development purpose (or local testing).
+Please see the [deployment documentation](/docs/deploy/README.md) for deploying your Hub and client in your infrastructure.

 ## Technical details